itzg/docker-minecraft-server/docs/mods-and-plugins/curseforge.md

 -e CF_SLUG=all-the-mods-8 -e CF_FILENAME_MATCHER=1.0.7
 ```

+### Exlude client mods

 Quite often there are mods that need to be excluded, such as ones that did not properly declare as a client mod via the file's game versions.
 Similarly, there are some mods that are incorrectly tagged as client only.
 The following describes two options to exclude/include mods:

-Global and per modpack exclusions can be declared in a JSON file and referenced with `CF_EXCLUDE_INCLUDE_FILE`.
-By default, [the file bundled with the image](https://raw.githubusercontent.com/itzg/docker-minecraft-server/master/files/cf-exclude-include.json) will be used, but can be disabled by setting this to an empty string.
-The schema of this file [is documented here](https://github.com/itzg/mc-image-helper#excludeinclude-file-schema).

-Alternatively, they can be excluded by passing a comma or space delimited list of **project** slugs or IDs via `CF_EXCLUDE_MODS`.
+Mods can be excluded by passing a comma or space delimited list of **project** slugs or IDs via `CF_EXCLUDE_MODS`.
 Similarly, there are some mods that are incorrectly tagged as client only.
 For those, pass the **project** slugs or IDs via `CF_FORCE_INCLUDE_MODS`.
 These lists will be combined with the content of the exclude/include file, if given.

 A mod's project ID can be obtained from the right hand side of the project page:
 ![cf-project-id](../img/cf-project-id.png)

+For more complex scenarios, global and per modpack exclusions can be declared in a container-accessible JSON file and referenced with `CF_EXCLUDE_INCLUDE_FILE`.
+By default, [the file bundled with the image](https://raw.githubusercontent.com/itzg/docker-minecraft-server/master/files/cf-exclude-include.json) will be used, but can be disabled by setting this to an empty string.
+The schema of this file [is documented here](https://github.com/itzg/mc-image-helper#excludeinclude-file-schema).

 If needing to iterate on the options above, set `CF_FORCE_SYNCHRONIZE` to "true" to ensure the exclude/includes are re-evaluated.

+!!! important
-> **NOTE:** these options are provided to empower you to get your server up and running quickly.
+    These options are provided to empower you to get your server up and running quickly.
 Please help out by reporting an issue with the respective mod project.
 Ideally mod developers should [use correct registrations for one-sided client mods](https://docs.minecraftforge.net/en/latest/concepts/sides/#writing-one-sided-mods).
 Understandably, those code changes may be non-trivial, so mod authors can also add "Client" to the game versions when publishing.

+### Extra options

 Some modpacks come with world/save data via a worlds file and/or the overrides provided with the modpack.
 Either approach can be selected to set the `LEVEL` to the resulting saves directory by setting `CF_SET_LEVEL_FROM` to either:
 - `WORLD_FILE`